-1. Who is responsible for issuing the Certificate of Conformity (CoC) in the case of products imported from third countries?
+1. Who is responsible for issuing the DoC/evidence of suitability in the case of products imported from third countries?

 Any products placed on the EU market from third countries have to comply with EU legislation.
 Product compliance is the responsibility of the business operator who places the product on the EU market.